Jacques Rougeau: The Quebecers (1993–1994)

 Jacques returned to the WWF in July 1993.
 Shortly thereafter, Rougeau began tagging with Pierre Ouellet as The Quebecers.
 The team, who feuded with Steiner Brothers, Men on a Mission, The Headshrinkers, and Marty Jannetty and The 1–2–3 Kid, were three-time WWF Tag Team Champions.
 The Quebecers characters were an extension of the earlier Mountie-theme, albeit with a more casual costume and an emphasis on bullying behavior.
 The pair (who were managed by Johnny Polo) emphasized their detachment from the earlier Mountie controversy by using a doctored version of Jacques's second Mountie theme song, titled "We're Not The Mounties", with the lyrics modified to insult the RCMP - for example, "because the Mountie always gets his man" became "unlike the Mounties, we always get our man".
 Jacques participated in the main event of the 1993 Survivor Series as a member of the "Foreign Fanatics" team.
 At the Royal Rumble, The Quebecers defeated Bret Hart and Owen Hart by referee stoppage to retain the WWF Tag Team Championship.
 At WrestleMania X, The Quebecers faced Men on a Mission for the WWF Tag Team Championship and retained after getting counted out.
-They lost the title to Men on a Mission in an unplanned title change at a house show on March 29, 1994, in London, England.
-Mabel stunned Pierre who couldn't kick out as he was supposed to.
-The wrong was righted as they won the belts back on March 31 at another house show.
+They lost the title to Men on a Mission at a house show on March 29, 1994, in London, England.
+The Quebecers won the belts back on March 31 at another house show.
 They lost the championship to The Headshrinkers on the April 26 episode of Raw and split up soon after.

-Retirement match (1994)

 The Quebecers broke up at a house show in the Montreal Forum on June 25, 1994.
 After a loss to The Headshrinkers, Pierre and Polo turned on Rougeau.
 After a few minutes of Jacques being attacked in front of his hometown crowd, Raymond Rougeau (who by this point was an announcer for the WWF's French-language broadcasts) ran to the ring to save his brother.
 This angle led to Jacques Rougeau's first retirement match, which, over the next few months, was heavily promoted on WWF TV shows broadcast in the Montreal area and in the local media.
 The match, held on October 21, 1994, drew a sell-out crowd of 16,843 to the Montreal Forum, and resulted in a victory for Jacques, when he pinned Pierre following a seated tombstone piledriver.
 Jacques, who was accompanied by Raymond, used Queen's song "We Are the Champions" as his theme music for the night.